tsasam/fullstack_challenge/Readme.md

 ## Usage

-All the software has been prepared inside a docker container so you **DO NOT NEED** to install anything except docker.
+All the software has been prepared inside a docker container so you **DO NOT NEED** to install anything except docker and an IDE (we recommend Visual Studio Code).
 The container will have the laravel server, a postgresql instance, and a hot reloader webpack.
 You need to ensure that the ports `8000`, `8001` and `8002` are not being used.

-To use it just execute `./run.sh` and enter `http://localhost:8000`
+To use it just execute `./run.sh` and navigate to `http://localhost:8000`

+The run command will take several minutes to complete the first time it is executed because it has to create the full docker container.

-While the container is running you can use these commands:
+While the container is running you can use these commands (not really needed until you want to use the artisan command or run some SQL directly):
 * `bash.sh`: Open a bash terminal in the container
 * `psql.sh`: Open a sql terminal in the postgreSQL server

-Note that the DB and the sessions are not persisten because they are destroyed then the container ends.
+Note that the DB and the sessions are not persistent because they are destroyed then the container ends.

 ## Description of the data model